lilykriopelle/codecademy-quiz-app/instructions.md

 **TODO ADD GIF HERE**

+## Prerequisites

+To complete this project, you should have completed Codecademy's [Learn React](https://www.codecademy.com/learn/react-101) and [Learn Redux](https://www.codecademy.com/learn/learn-redux) courses.

+## Dependencies

+### `uuid`
+This app uses [`uuid`]([the documentation](https://www.npmjs.com/package/uuid)) to create unique identifiers for topics/quizzes/cards.
+We will be using the [`v4` function](https://www.npmjs.com/package/uuid#uuidv4options-buffer-offset), so take a moment to read that section of the docs before continuing on.

+### `react-router`
+This app uses `react-router` to handle routing between different pages.
+Since `react-router` is outside the scope of this project, we've written the routing code for you, but if you're curious about how it works, you can explore `App.js` (where the routes for this app are defined) and read the [`react-router` docs](https://reactrouter.com/).

-## State Structure
+## Project Requirements

+– Task: Before you start writing code, take a moment to review our recommended state structure.
 Your app will include three slices: one for topics, one for quizzes, and one for cards.
 Each slice's state should include an object storing all the topics/quizzes/cards keyed by their `id`.
 This will allow you to quickly retrieve an object's information whenever you need to look it up.
 Each individual quiz will have a `topicId` value corresponding to an individual topic in state.
 Similarly, each topic which will have a `quizIds` array corresponding to the associated quizzes in state.
 All together, your app state will look like this:

 ```js
 {